vmware/vic-product/installer/DESIGN.md

   This allows the component to specify the startup and shutdown behavior through unit dependency directives such as `Wants`, `Requires`, `Before`, and `After`.

+- A component unit file MUST have a `Requires=vic-appliance-ready.service` and `After=vic-appliance-ready.service` statement

+  This target ensures that the prerequisites for component services including disk, network, firewall, and Docker are ready before the component starts.

 ### Requirements

 - A normally functioning component SHOULD NOT contain error messages in its logs or in the system